Anti-Bengali sentiment: India

+Bengali language movements in India

 Bengali language movement in Assam

-80 per cent of Assam's Barak Valley are Bengali and speak the Bangla language, but a bill was passed in the Assam legislative assembly making Assamese the sole official language of the state.
+80% of Assam's Barak Valley are Bengali and speak Bengali, but a bill was passed in the Assam legislative assembly making Assamese the sole official language of the state.
 On 5 February 1961, the Cachar Gana Sangram Parishad was formed to protest the imposition of Assamese in the Bengali-speaking Barak Valley.
 People soon started protesting in Silchar, Karimganj and Hailakandi.
-On 24 April, the Parishad flagged off a fortnight-long padayatra in the Barak Valley to raise awareness among the masses, which ended after 200 miles reaching to Silchar on 2 May.
+On 24 April, the Parishad flagged off a fortnight-long padayatra in the Barak Valley to raise awareness among the masses, which ended after 200 miles and reaching Silchar on 2 May.

 On 18 May, the Assam police arrested three prominent leaders of the movement, namely Nalinikanta Das, Rathindranath Sen and Bidhubhushan Chowdhury, the editor of weekly Yugashakti.
 On 19 May, the dawn to dusk hartal started.
 Picketing started in the sub-divisional towns of Silchar, Karimganj and Hailakandi.
 A Bedford truck carrying 9 arrested activists from Katigorah was fired and the truck driver and the policemen escorting the arrested fled the spot.
 Soon after that the paramilitary forces, guarding the railway station, started beating the protesters with rifle butts and batons without any provocation from them.
 They fired 17 rounds into the crowd.
 Twelve persons received bullet wounds and were carried to hospitals.
 Nine of them died that day.
 Two more persons died later.
 One person, Krishna Kanta Biswas survived for another 24 hours with a bullet wound in chest.

 On 20 May, the people of Silchar held a procession with the bodies of the martyrs in protest of the killings.
 After the incident and more protests, the Assam government had to withdraw the circular and Bengali was ultimately given official status in the three districts of Barak Valley.